filamentphp/filament/packages/infolists/docs/03-entries/07-custom.md

 ## Accessing the state

-Inside your view, you may retrieve the state of the cell using the `$getState()` function:
+Inside your view, you may retrieve the state of the entry using the `$getState()` function:

 ```blade
 <div>